The Brand Continuum

 Next, we move from the proportional mechanism to the structural map that emerges from it.
 The seven behavioural zones of the Continuum.

 Once you can see the proportional relationship between Activation Load and Interpretive Capacity, a second pattern starts to become visible.
-Organisations don’t change randomly.
-They move through recognisable behavioural states as that proportion changes.
+Brands move through recognisable behavioural zones as that proportion changes.

 The shifts are gradual at first, then more pronounced as the gap widens.
-Over time, these states form a clear left-to-right progression.
-Not theoretical, but consistently observable.
+Over time, these states form a progression which is consistently observable.

-What makes it useful is that it reflects real organisational behaviour, not value judgements.
-There are no good or bad zones in a moral sense, but there are zones where the organisation is able to make sense of itself, and zones where it isn’t.
+What makes it useful is that it reflects real organisational behaviour.
+There are no good or bad zones in a moral sense, but there are zones where the brand is able to make sense of itself, and zones where it isn’t.
 And that difference has consequences.

 Here is how the structure unfolds.